 Harriet tossed and turned in her bed.
 She had been awake most of the night, unable to stem the flow of tumultuous thoughts racing through her mind.
 Stryker’s demands were wearing her down.
 Unless Harriet found a way out, her luck would run out and he would have her killed.

 Whatever the woman struck her with had caused Harriet to momentarily black out.
 When she came to, her pockets were turned inside out and her necklace was gone.
-Harriet knew she should chalk it up as a lesson learned and be thankful to have escaped the incident with her life, but every time she remembered the attack, it made her blood boil.
+Harriet knew she should chalk it up as a lesson learned and be thankful to have escaped the incident with her life.
+Every time she remembered the attack, it made her blood boil.
 She couldn’t seem to let it go.
 She wanted to hunt the woman down.

 Her normally laid back, easygoing nature was infected by this simmering rage.
 She tried to convince herself that years of frustration over being forced to work for Stryker was coming to a head.
 Harriet knew that the unrelenting anger she felt was leaking from the other side the mental barrier she had erected to block out her alternate personality Samentha.